zhihongwei1229/LLM-summary-model/README.md

 ## Next step
 * I will add a prompt engineer module to improve performance.
 Such as templates, few-shot Inference, etc.
-* I will create an app by Flask to utilize this summary model.
+* I will create an app by Flask and deploy it to AWS to utilize this summary model.